neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 Many communication signals are ***shaped by the sensory systems of receivers***.
 The sensory systems of receivers are shaped by the environment that they live in and the other behaviors that they engage in.
 For example, animals use their sensory systems to stay alive--to find food and avoid predation--and these ***sensory functions exert selective pressures on sensory systems independent of their use in communication***.

-Behavioral responses to signals that evolved in noncommunication contexts or as by-products of sensory systems or other preferences are often co-opted by communication systems.
+Behavioral responses to signals that evolved in noncommunication contexts or as by-products of sensory systems or other preferences are often ***co-opted by communication systems***.
+In other words, ***the response phylogenetically exists before the communication signal that evokes it***.
 This often happens in the context of mating, which we will discuss in more depth in the context of sexual selection.

-For example, responses that evolved in ecological contexts may be co-opted by the evolution of novel mating signals.
 One example of this is found in water mites (*Neumania papillator*), in which males have evolved a mating signal that elicits a predatory response in females.[^proctor-water-mite]

 [^proctor-water-mite]: [Proctor (1991) Courtship in the water mite Neumania papillator: males capitalize on female adaptations for predation](https://doi.org/10.1016/S0003-3472(05)80242-8)

 Water mites are an ambush predator of copepods.
-When hunting for prey, males and females rest on aquatic vegetation with their first four legs upraised in the ***net-stance*** position.
+When hunting for prey, males and females rest on aquatic vegetation with their first four legs upraised in the ***net stance*** position.
 In this posture they orient to and clutch at passing crustaceans.
 Prior to depositing its spermatophores, a male water mite walks slowly around a female while vibrating his legs *at the same frequency as the vibrations caused by swimming copepods*.

 :::{figure} /images/water-mite-courting-signal.png
 :width: 400

-The female (left) is in a "***net-stance***", which is the posture assumed while waiting for copepod prey to wander by.
+The female (left) is in a "***net stance***", which is the posture assumed while waiting for copepod prey to wander by.
 The male vibrates his foreleg in front of the female.
 Like water vibration normally caused by a copepod prey wandering by, the male's vibrations evoke an orienting and clutching response from the female.
-However, once the female realizes she has clutched a conspecific male instead of prey, the female lets the male go.
+However, once the female realizes they have clutched a conspecific male instead of prey, the female lets the male go.
 The male then deposits spermatophores for the female to utilize.
 :::

 In the presence of courting males, ***starved females orient to and clutch males more*** often than well fed ones.
 This result provides evidence that the male signal likely evolved by ***capitalizing on female adaptations for predation***.

 Evolutionarily, before males signalled to females with the trembling display, females responded to copepod-like vibrations in the water by orienting to the source of the vibration and clutching the object at that location.
-If a mutant male that elicited this predatory response is more successful at mating with that female than other males, the mutant gene for the male trait would spread.
+If a mutant male that elicited this predatory response is more successful at mating than other males, the mutant gene for the male trait would spread and become specialized to mimic the prey stimulus.

-The female's predatory orienting response to trembling may allow males to manipulate her orientation to favour uptake of his spermatophores.
+The female's predatory orienting response to trembling may allow males to manipulate the female's orientation and make the spermatophores more salient.
 Oddly, a benefit of the female response to trembling may be to assure the male that it is courting a female rather than chemical stimuli left on a recently abandoned perch... consistent with this, male water mites do tremble at perches that females have recently vacated (but they do not subsequently deposit spermatophores).

 ### Pre-existing Traits

-Many communication signals are ***shaped by the existance of non-communicaiton traits in the sender*** that can be co-opted for communication.
+Many traits are ***shaped by non-communication needs in the sender***.
+These traits can then be ***co-opted for communication***.

-In response to extreme stress, the sympathetic nervous system causes the ***piloerection reflex***, which makes the muscles attached to the base of each hair follicle contract and force the hair up.
-Perhaps this physiological reflex evolved because it made animals appear bigger under stress of predation or competition (and predators or other contestants were more likely scared away).
+For example, In response to extreme stress, the sympathetic nervous system causes the ***piloerection reflex***, which makes the muscles attached to the base of each hair follicle contract and force the hair up.
+Perhaps this physiological reflex evolved because it made animals appear bigger under stress of predation or competition, and this cue then causes predators or other contestants to be scared away easier.

 Some people can consciously initiate the sensation and physiological signs of piloerection.
 The phenomenon is discovered spontaneously, appearing to be innate, and is not known to be possible to learn or acquire.
 Those with the ability frequently are unaware that it is not possible for everyone.
 The ability appears to correlate with personality traits associated with openness to experience.